ElayGabay/PtVuln/README.md

-Clone the PtVuln repository to your local machine using the following command: bash
+Clone the PtVuln repository to your local machine using the following command: bash git clone <repository_url>
-Copy code
-git clone <repository_url>
 Run the Script:

 Navigate to the directory containing the PtVuln script.
-Execute the script using the following command:
+Execute the script using the following command: sudo ./PtVuln.sh Follow On-screen Prompts:
-Copy code
-./PtVuln.sh
-Follow On-screen Prompts:

 Enter the IP address of the target network.